sijingzhangzsj0604/docs/docs/cloud/guides/traffic-management/rate-limiting-with-limit-count.md

 ---
-title: Rate Limiting
+title: Rate Limiting (Limit Count)
 reading_time: auto
 show_feedback: true
 ---

-The Rate Limiting plugin limits the number of requests can be handled (in the given time period) for an [Application](../../concepts/application.md) or [API](../../concepts/api.md).
+The Limit Count plugin limits the number of requests can be handled (in the given time period) for an [Application](../../concepts/application.md) or [API](../../concepts/api.md).

 :::info